Elusive Password

 All these decompiled codes work without errors and are very close to the original, but differ from it in about 200 places with the length of the original code about 400 lines.
 This is enough for getPassword(…) method to detect these differences and produce results that have nothing to do with the original password.
 Below is the testing program and the results of its work.

-public class TestDecompilers {
+class TestDecompilers {

 public static void main(String[] args) {